 (iv) The design, construction and maintenance of permanent and temporary impoundments shall be approved by the State Engineer's Office.
-In addition,
+In addition, the following design and construction requirements shall be applicable:

 (A) The design of impoundments shall be certified by a qualified registered professional engineer as designed to meet the requirements of this part and the applicable requirements of the State Engineer, using current, prudent engineering practices.
 For major impoundments, the certification also shall be filed with the State Engineer.